tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 1. Parse the message and extract a list of `CertificateEntry`s, iterate over the list.
 2. Check if `cert_data` is byte-wise identical to any of the known intermediate or root certificates from the listing in the previous section.
    1. If so, replace the opaque `cert_data` member of `CertificateEntry` with its adjusted three byte identifier and copy the `CertificateEntry` structure with corrected lengths to the output.
-   2. Otherwise, copy the `CertificateEntry` to the output.
+   2. Otherwise, copy the `CertificateEntry` entry to the output.
 3. Prepend the correct length information for the `Certificate` message.

 The resulting output should be a well-formatted `Certificate` message payload with the known intermediate and root certificates replaced with three byte identifiers.

-The decompression algorithm is simply repeating the above steps but swapping any recognized three-byte identifier in a `cert_data` field with the DER representation of the associated certificate.
+The decompression algorithm is simply repeating the above steps but swapping any recognized three-byte identifier in a `cert_data` field with the DER representation of the associated certificate and correcting the length field.

 ## Pass 2: End-Entity Compression

 This section describes a pass based on Zstandard {{ZSTD}} with application-specified dictionaries.
-The dictionary is constructed with reference to the list of intermediate and root certificates discussed earlier in {{listing}}.
+The dictionary is constructed with reference to the list of intermediate and root certificates discussed earlier in {{listing}}, as well as several external sources of information.

 **DISCUSS:** This draft is largely agnostic as to which underlying compression scheme is used as long as it supports dictionaries.
 Is there an argument for use of an alternative scheme?